 A Bachelor’s in graphic design may be a Bachelor of Arts (BA), a Bachelor of Science (BS), a Bachelor of Design (BD), or the most common, a Bachelor of Fine Arts (BFA).
 Most bachelor’s in graphic design require at least 120 credit hours, divided into general education credits, major credits, and electives.
-In addition, most programs also require internship experiences and all programs entail a final project/portfolio.
+In addition, most graphic design degrees also require an internship experience and all programs entail a final project/portfolio.

 Graphic design is a hands-on field, which is why good graphic design programs require both lecture and studio courses.
 You will learn about the history and theory of the industry, but you will spend the majority of time creating your own projects.
-Sample courses include Graphics and Layout, Typography, Digital Graphic Design, Drawing, and 3D Modeling and Motion, to name a few.
+The best graphic design schools typically offer courses like:

-Each university’s admission requirements vary, but you typically need to take art and design prerequisite courses and a portfolio to submit to be accepted into a graphic design program.
+Each university’s graphic design program will have their own admission requirements, but you typically need to take art and design prerequisite courses and a portfolio to submit to be accepted into a graphic design program.

 Careers for Graphic Design Majors